27 September 2024

 In our churches, our duty is to proclaim Jesus.
 We have no business proclaiming anything else.
 We set aside our right to say whatever we wish.
 Endorse any other throne, principality, or power, and it’s treason to our King.
 Or, to put it in Christianese, blasphemy.

 Problem is, many wrong-headed Christians think because we have freedom of speech in every other arena, it should apply to our messages, sermons, lessons, and homilies.
 There, they’re wrong.
-We actually don’t have freedom of speech in the pulpit: We’re functioning as an agent of Christ Jesus.
-We’re there to proclaim God’s word.
-Not our own.
+We actually don’t have freedom of speech in the pulpit.
+We’re functioning as an agent of Christ Jesus.
+We’re there to proclaim God’s word, not our own.
 We’re there to promote God’s Messiah, not our favorite candidates.
 Not even the current president and other government leaders, even when we pray for them.
-Praying for them is acknowledgement they’re in charge, and a request that God aid ’em in ruling righteously.
+Praying for them is acknowledgement they’re in charge, and a request that God encourage them to rule righteously.
 Not endorsement for them to get re-elected.
-But you and I both know the way partisan Christians pray, plenty of prayers for our leaders are full-on endorsements.
+But you and I both know the way partisan Christians pray: Plenty of their prayers for our leaders are full-on endorsements.

 We’re to endorse and support Jesus alone.

-The reason preachers wanna endorse candidates, is because they honestly think their candidate will achieve God’s will better than the other guy.
+The reason preachers wanna endorse candidates, is because they honestly believe their candidate will achieve God’s will better than the other guy.
 They honestly think they’re standing up for God’s will; that the Holy Spirit wants ’em to endorse their guy.
 But all these assumptions are entirely wrong.
 God already anointed his Messiah.
 Ac 2.36 He wants Jesus to rule.
-Not our guys.
+Not our politicans, not our candidates.
 When Jesus returns, he’ll overthrow every last one of them.

 Y’see, when we endorse a candidate—when we put our hopes in a politician to sort out our country’s problems, and make America great again (whatever we figure “great” meant) we’ve put our hopes into a sinful, flawed human instead of Jesus.
 We expect the politician to fix society, and set aside our own duty to obey Jesus and fix society ourselves.

 Jesus instructs us to love our neighbors.
 Mk 12.31 He doesn’t expect us to farm that role out to our government.
-Yes, governments can do it more efficiently.
-(And kinda have to, since we Christians won’t always step up.)
-But government solutions are quick fixes, and Jesus wants permanent fixes.
+Yes, governments can certainly do it more efficiently.
+My state’s free school lunch program does a way better job of feeding the needy—and far more of them!—than every food charity I’ve ever worked for.
+But government solutions are too often just sloppy quick fixes.
+Jesus wants permanent fixes.
 He wants us to stop the destructive behavior in our communities by changing people’s lives.
-Government, in contrast, bans stuff and sends in people to police the ban.
+Government, in contrast, bans stuff, and sends in people to police the ban.
 Treats the symptoms, not the true issues of personal hurt and brokenness.

 Doesn’t matter if you’re left-wing or right-wing: Both camps’ political solutions to society’s problems are wrong.
 Neither is about surrender to Jesus.
 And the pulpit must never endorse anything but surrender to Jesus.

-Yeah, we’re full of excuses why we endorse ’em anyway:
+Yeah, we’re full of lousy excuses why we endorse ’em anyway:

 • “But my guy’s more moral than the other guy.”